psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 Sync built help output to live portal
 ```

-The workflow should sync generated output with a command equivalent to:
+The workflow syncs generated output with:

 ```bash
 rsync -rltvz --delete --no-group --no-owner frontend/help/ /opt/otp-relay/frontend/help/
 ```

-`--delete` is intentional.
-It keeps the live `/help/` folder identical to the generated output, removing stale renamed files and old screenshots.
+`--delete` is intentional — it keeps the live `/help/` folder identical to the generated output, removing stale renamed files and old screenshots.

 ---

 ## 12. Permissions required for runner deployment

+<a id="12-permissions-required-for-runner-deployment"></a>

 The runner user, normally `initbox`, must be able to write into: